valentin2105/Kubernetes-Saltstack/README.md

 To deploy your Kubernetes cluster using this Salt-recipe, you first need to setup your Saltstack Master/Minion.
 You can use Salt-Bootstrap to enhance the process.

-The configuration is done to use the Kubernetes Master as the Salt Master too, but you can separate them if needed (the `post_install/script.sh` requiere `kubectl` and acces to the `pillar` file.
+The configuration is done to use the Salt-Master as the Kubernetes-Master too but you can separate them if needed (the `post_install/script.sh` requiere `kubectl` and access to the `pillar` files).

 #### The recommended configuration is :